-- a) Broad sets of applicability.

-- b) Multiple vendors and numerous users.

-- c) Balanced costs (LAN versus attached stations).

-a) IEEE 802 systems require consistent management features.
-The MIB related mechanisms are applicable to all IEEE 802 systems including 802.16.

-b) Multiple vendors, from all around the world have participated in the study group process that developed this PAR and 5 Criteria c) A MIB mechanism is a common feature of 802 systems and has been shown not to adversely affect the cost of such systems.
+- a) Broad sets of applicability. - b) Multiple vendors and numerous users. - c) Balanced costs (LAN versus attached stations). a) IEEE 802 systems require consistent management features.
+The MIB - a) IEEE 802 systems require consistent management features.
+The MIB related mechanisms are applicable to all IEEE 802 systems including 802.16. - b) Multiple vendors, from all around the world have participated in the study group process that developed this PAR and 5 Criteria - c) A MIB mechanism is a common feature of 802 systems and has been shown not to adversely affect the cost of such systems.